confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 > Variations  :
 >
 >	Variation   : AVERAGE(BIGINT)
->	Returns     : BIGINT
+>	Returns     : DOUBLE
-> // Note that the signature for this is actually Udaf<Long, Struct> as seen above
+> // Note that the signature for this is actually Udaf<Long, Struct, DOUBLE> as seen above
 >```

 * Syntax reference needs to be updated to reflect any new UDF/UDAFs that are implemented as part of